junxit/us-congress-bills-111/bill.md

 ## § 2.
 Modification of land grant patent issued by Secretary of the Interior

+## § SECTION 1.
+Modification of land grant patent issued by Secretary of the Interior

-The Secretary of the Interior shall modify the matter under the heading “Subject also to the following conditions” of paragraph 6 of United States Patent Number 61–2000–0007 by striking “Whitefish Point Comprehensive Plan of October 1992, or a gift shop” and inserting “Human Use/Natural Resource Plan for Whitefish Point, dated December 2002”.
+The Secretary of the Interior shall modify the matter under the heading “Subject also to the following conditions” of paragraph 6 of United States Patent Number 61–2000–0007 by striking “Whitefish Point Comprehensive Plan of October 1992, or a 1992 or for a gift shop” and inserting “Human Use/Natural Resource Plan for Whitefish Point, dated December 2002”.

-## § 3.
+## § 32.
 Review of modifications and undertakings

 - **(a)** *Modifications to Human Use/Natural Resource Plan for Whitefish Point* Each modification to the Human Use/Natural Resource Plan for Whitefish Point, dated December 2002, described in the matter under the heading “Subject also to the following conditions” of paragraph 6 of United States Patent Number 61–2000–0007 shall be subject to the review process established under—
   - **(1)** section 106 of the National Historic Preservation Act (16 U.S.C.
 470f); and